-As a soloist, Hugo has performed in major venues in London including the Barbican Centre, Cadogan Hall, Wigmore Hall and St Martin-in-the-Fields.
+A highly sought-after soloist, Hugo has performed in major venues in the U.K. and Asia including the Barbican Centre, Cadogan Hall, Wigmore Hall and St Martin-in-the-Fields.
 He has performed in masterclasses with Michael Collins, Yehuda Gliad and Paolo Beltramini.

 Hugo is also an enthusiastic educator with experience working with the London Symphony Orchestra Discovery Ulster Orchestra Crescendo, Manchester Camerata, Live at Lewisham and Zest Fest at Royal Manchester Children’s Festival.